kyle116/code-one-day/README.md

 ### Classes
 Classes are used to group elements together so a class can be applied multiple times in one HTML document.
 Multiple classes can be applied to one element.

 Classes are easy to write, on your HTML file be sure to write an attribute called `class` with any name you would like for the class.
-On your CSS file, to target that element, the selector with start with a `.` and the name you gave your class.
+On your CSS file, to target that element, the selector will start with a `.` and the name you gave your class.

 Multiple classes can also be set on an element separated by a space.